Summary:

 What are reefer containers?

-Offshore reefer containers are fundamentally regular shipping containers that are refrigerated.
+Offshore reefer containers, also known as refrigerated containers, are fundamentally regular shipping containers that are temperature-controlled and designed to store and transport perishable goods under regulated conditions.
 Reefers can sustain stable temperatures with controlled humidity levels and adequate airflow mechanisms.

-Their specialised features help keep perishable goods in pristine condition, protecting them from spoilage due to excessive cold, humidity or heat, or even lack of adequate airflow.
+Their specialised features help keep perishable goods in pristine condition, protecting them from spoilage due to excessive cold, humidity, heat, or even lack of adequate airflow.

 Uses of refrigerated containers